imertcoskun/geoint/README.md

 ## Prototype Metadata Analyzer Script
 To support early experimentation with imagery uploads, the repository now includes `analyze_upload.py`.
-The script validates that incoming files are PNG or JPEG images, extracts their metadata (including EXIF tags), and summarizes notable findings such as embedded comments or GPS coordinates.
+The script validates that incoming files are PNG or JPEG images (based on both filename extension and file signature), extracts their metadata (including EXIF tags), and summarizes notable findings such as embedded comments or GPS coordinates.

 ### Requirements
 - Python 3.9+